ScottyLabs/cmumaps/governance/README.md

 - If your user is not found in Keycloak, try logging into the [vault](https://secrets.scottylabs.org/ui/vault/auth?with=oidc) to create your account and then rerun the workflow.

+- Make sure your andrew id in [cmumaps.toml](cmumaps.toml) is lowercased.

 ## Running the script locally

 ```zsh